kchien3/yelp-reviews-project/README.md

 as well as areas for improvement:
 'they don't have a blood ball sodas for everyone'

-The author's colleague operates a cafe:
+The author's friend operates a cafe:
 ```
 Seed sequence: The Americano at Chul's was amazing!